automagica/automagica/docs/index.md

 |                           |
 +---------------------------+ 1919, 1079
 ```
-Following function returns the coördinates of the actual position of the mouse in a pop-up message box:
+Following function returns the coordinates of the actual position of the mouse in a pop-up message box:
 ```
 GetMouseCoordinates()
 ```

 ### Functions

 The different mouse functionalities are listed below.
 They all require a coördinate set as input to determine the mouse position where an operation needs to be executed.
-If no coördinates are entered, the operation is executed at the actual pointer position.
+If no coordinates are entered, the operation is executed at the actual pointer position.

 There are three functions to perform a click on a desired location on the screen.